Yamen-Muammar/DLMS/README.md

-# Driving Vehicle License Department System (DVLD)
+# Driving & Vehicle Licenses Department System (DVLD)
-A comprehensive desktop application designed to streamline the processes of the Driving & Vehicle License Department.
+A comprehensive desktop application designed to streamline the processes of the Driving & Vehicle Licenses Department.
 This system manages the full lifecycle of driving licenses, from initial application and testing to issuance, renewal, and replacement.

 🛠 Tech Stack